-After 45 minutes, we were admitted to that room.
+After 45 minutes, we entered that room.
 Upon entry, we received a numbered ticket.
 When your number was called, you went to the counter, got a voucher for a taxi and hotel, and tried to book yourself a new flight.
 We got ticket number 667.
 At the time, they were serving ticket number 542.
 And things were not moving quickly.
 So we hunkered down for a long wait.
 Fortunately there was enough space and plenty of seating.
 Lufthansa even brought out drinks and snacks for us.

 As the minutes ticked by, I began to get concerned that by the time we reached the counter, the best options for a new flight to Singapore would be gone and that our trip would be delayed even longer.
 As I tried to figure out a way to ensure we got on the next possible flight out, inspiration struck.

 My computer was in my carry-on luggage.
 I have Skype on my computer.
 Frankfurt Airport has WiFi.
 Computer + Skype + WiFi = Connection with the outside world.